gcrocetti/SJU-AI-Tutor-1/tutor/graph/tests/brenda_test_conversation.md

 ### 6. **Ambiguous Question** (Tests: Orchestrator → Clarify)
 ```
-I need help with the thing we talked about before, you know, for the class.
+I need help with the thing we talked about before, you know, for the assessment.
 ```
 *Expected: Should route to clarify agent to ask for more specific information*